shawn-nyk/tp/docs/DeveloperGuide.md

 1. Finding if any internships requirements matches the skills that you have.

-   1. Prerequisities: There is some internships added and the skills that you have put into the profile matches the requirements in internship.
+   1. Prerequisites: There is some internships added and the skills that you have put into the profile matches the requirements in internship.
 You can try to add some internships with requirements for example HTML and add the skill with title being html.

    1. Test case: `match` <br>
    Expected: A new window will pop-up and show you all the matched internships.